danykoud/babes_names/README.md

 Our data was a report of the US babies' names by state from 1910 to 2018 and hopefully, we didn't have empty rows.
 The work consisted of cleaning the data by converting the text files to CSV, removing unnecessary columns, combining the table, and selecting the desired data to work with.

 * Load:
-we used postgresql as our database
+we used PostgreSQL as our database

 ### Heroku-Postgres <hr/>